johnlwhiteman/johnlwhiteman.github.io/docs/certifications/oswp/hardware/hardware.md

 #### Troubleshooting

+* Testing is done in a Kali Linux VM.
+Start the VM then connect the adapter.
+Wait for the prompt from the VM software asking whether to connect to the host or guest.
+Choose the latter.
+Do this for each adapter.
+Starting the VM with the adapter connect does not always work.
+Sometimes a full host reboot is required (see below) if this doesn't work.
-Sometimes the device becomes unresponsive when connected to a VM over long periods of inactivity.
+* Sometimes the device becomes unresponsive when connected to a VM over long periods of inactivity.
 Unplug the device and restart the VM.
 The green light should start to flash blue.

 ## Clients/Stations